Blog

 Albane Tonnellier

-#Qovery V3
+Qovery V3

 You are not mistaken; the Qovery Console V3 is in Alpha testing!
 After a full quarter of work, our teams can finally show you what they have been working on for the past three months, and even if this V3 is in Alpha and many things are missing, we can’t.
 Wait for you to try it out!
 From a better developer experience to more transparency, a lot has been improved from the V2 to the V3 but don’t take my words for granted; watch this demo that will tell you everything you need to know about it or read this article to know it all.

-#Qovery EC2
+Qovery EC2

-Until today, Qovery was relying on an AWS EKS (Managed Kubernetes by AWS) to deploy your apps.
+Until today, Qovery's DevOps automation software was relying on an AWS EKS (Managed Kubernetes by AWS) to deploy your apps.
 This service costs you $220/month.
 Regardless that you deploy 1 or 10 applications.
 Our team has been working for 2 months now on a $20/month offer to host your apps on AWS - Qovery AWS EC2.
 The difference?
 Qovery no longer spawns an AWS EC2 instance instead of an AWS EKS Kubernetes cluster.
 It's the perfect solution for your hobby project and testing environments.
 The main difference between AWS EC2 and AWS EKS is the number of Availability Zones (AZ).
 If a network or power disruption happens on the AZ where the EC2 instance runs, your applications will no longer be available until it's solved.
 It's an acceptable outage for most of the development and hobby projects.
 That's why we only recommend running development and hobby projects on an EC2 instance!

 If you'd like to automatically notify your team on a Slack workspace whenever a change has occurred on your apps, this Integration will help you out.
 You can choose which actions should trigger messages on your Slack workspace.
 If you want to know how to set it up, here is the full tutorial or here is a little demo.

-#[Terraform] Improve Terraform integration
+[Terraform] Improve Terraform integration

 If you’re following us, you probably saw the Qovery demo day that we organized last week, where Bilel (Software Engineer at Qovery) explained all the improvements added to the Terraform integration; if you want to take a look at the whole demo day, it’s here.
 Otherwise, I added the part about Terraform right below, but in a nutshell, the changes were: